tldBear/dcsBiosDebug/README.md

 **Text Fields**, click in Categories to add to Active Indicators.
-Enter the text to send, then click the '>' button to send
+Enter the text to send, then click the '>' button to send the update

 ![Choose Serial Port](manual/ScreenshotText2.png)